 - Use a reputable and well-known email client.
 This will ensure that the email you send will be properly constructed and communicated.

 - By providing email in both HTML and rich text formats, properly constructed email headers, and adherence to specifications for sending an email (SMTP) are fundamental to send good mail.

-- Avoid the use of iframes in email message.
+- Avoid the use of iframes in any email messages.

-- Keep the layout of the message as simple as possible.
+- Ensure email designers keep the layout of the message as simple as possible.
 Avoid complex formatting with email templates.

 - Do not use links that contain IP addresses.
 Detecting an IP address in the content of an email is a big red flag for spam filters.